fayimora/FinalYearProject/README.md

 ## Usage
 To train a naive Bayes classifier, run `python NBClassifier.py`.
 It requires that the training set be in folders `data/relevant` and `data/irrelevant`.

-To run the topic model, run `python TopicModelling`.
+For the topic model, run `python TopicModelling`.
 It trains topics using LDA and saves the model to a file.
 The dataset should be in a directory called tweets.

 The `models/` directory contains the models used in this study.
-To use them, open a python console and use the `topic_model_helpers.py` script.
+To use them, open a python console(preferably [IPython](http://ipython.org/)) and load the `topic_model_helpers.py` script.
 An example run would be:

 ````
-tmh = TopicModelHelpers(["models/lda_unigrams_30.dat"]) #load the 30 topics model
+tmh = TopicModelHelpers(["models/lda_unigrams_30.dat"]) # load the 30 topics model
 tmh.topics # returns a list of topics and their token distribution
 tmh.get_tweets_in_topic(28) # show tweets with a proportion of topic 28
+tmh.filter_tweets("android", 19) # show tweets that have a proportion of topic 19 and have token android in them
 ````